 - Did you receive an illustration showing these future withdrawals?

 - Are you considering any of the riders that are available?

-With any cash universal life insurance policy, they need a lot of time to build up cash value to provide the promised benefits later on.
+With any cash universal life insurance policy, they need time to build up a cash value to provide the promised benefits later on.

 For older insureds and those with high-risk health issues,

 It is even more difficult to make the ul policy work due to the cost of insurance charges of these policies.